 Everybody uses REST applications to access information from the internet.
 REST APIs are everywhere, in news sites, blogs, social media, etc.

 But what is REST?
 REST is an application architecture style defined by Roy Fielding in his dissertation from 2000.

-Every style implies constraints, if you have no constraints you have no style.
+Every style implies constraints.
+If you have no constraints, you have no style.
 To be considered a RESTful API, it has to satisfy all the constraints that define it.
-If it does not satisfy all the constraints it is considered REST-based.
+If the style satisfies some constraints, but not all of them, then it can be considered REST-based.

-1. Use of uniform interface.
-This means that whatever service you are creating and whatever client consumes the API it has the same interface.
-Does not matter if you have a news site, a forum, telehealth application, social networks, etc, you use the same interface of having an URL for a resource and manipulation it via HTTP verbs like GET and POST.
+1. Use of uniform interface – This means that whatever service you are creating (news sites, forums, social networks) and whatever client consumes the API, it has the same interface.
+You use the same interface by having an URL for a resource and manipulating it via HTTP verbs like GET and POST.
 Request, type, resource, and content and format.
 We need the JSON format.
 Resource manipulation through representation.
 HATEOS.
 Once it has access, it can see everything.
 Does not care who consumes the data and how.
 Web app, mobile app, IoT device.

-2. Server-client architecture.
-Having the server-client architecture means there are several benefits like loose coupling between server and client, a highly portable system and a clear separation of concerns between content and presentation.
+2. Server-client architecture – Having the server-client architecture provides several benefits, suchs as loose coupling between server and client, a highly portable system, and a clear separation of concerns between the content and the presentation.

-4. Caching, all resources should be cached by default unless explicitly indicated that cannot be done.
+4. Caching – All resources should be cached by default, unless explicitly indicated otherwise.
 Performance optimization for rest.
 ETag header is used.

 Richardson maturity model

 According to the Richardson maturity model, there are 4 levels for REST APIs: